Meaning of trade: Mutual trading & members clubs: allowable expenditure: trades that are partly non-mutual

 As explained at BIM24210, the typical members’ sporting club does not carry on a trade.
 The activities undertaken by the club lack the required degree of commerciality that case law shows is an essential characteristic of a trade.

-The most commonly encountered situation is that a bone fide members’ club does not trade with its members but that the club may carry on a trade in making sporting or other facilities available to non-members on a commercial basis.
+The most commonly encountered situation is that a bona fide members’ club does not trade with its members but that the club may carry on a trade in making sporting or other facilities available to non-members on a commercial basis.
 The question then arises as to how to apportion the expenses incurred by the club between its non-taxable dealings with members and its taxable dealings with non-members.

 A typical club will incur expenses that fall into three broad categories: